jeansordes/tree-mapper/README.md

 This tool brings hierarchical note management capabilities to your vault, inspired by Dendron.
 It allows you to organize your notes in a tree-like structure, making it easier to navigate and manage large knowledge bases.

-(While Tree Mapper maintains some compatibility with Dendron-structured notes, future compatibility is not guaranteed.
+(While Dot Navigator maintains some compatibility with Dendron-structured notes, future compatibility is not guaranteed.
 It is primarily intended for use with notes in your vault, utilizing a Dendron-like structure)

 ## Features